Mona9955/RCEED-ICDAR2021/README.md

 # RCEED-ICDAR2021
-Tensorflow implementation of "Representation and Correlation EnhancedEncoder-Decoder Framework for Scene TextRecognition"
+Tensorflow implementation of "Representation and Correlation Enhanced Encoder-Decoder Framework for Scene Text Recognition"